MUST WATCH: YouTube’s BIGGEST Star Calls Out FAKE NEWS to Your Kids in GROUNDBREAKING Video | John Hawkins' Right Wing News

 As laughable as it is to believe that I might actually endorse these people, to anyone unsure on my standpoint regarding hate-based groups: No, I don’t support these people in any way.”

-There is another plus to this..as we all know, media has become something it is not meant to be.
-Truth to lies, direction to deceit, they are nothing what they are meant to be.
+There is another plus to this…as we all know, media has become something it is not meant to be.
+Truth to lies, direction to deceit, they are nothing that they are supposed to be.

-Now because of this, it appears the young people are support PewDiePie are starting to see the truth about the media, and are regarding the media now under a very negative light.
+Now because of this, it appears the young people who support PewDiePie are starting to see the truth about the media and are regarding the media now under a very negative light.

 This…is a good start to the future.